flipperdevices/qFlipper/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
-# How to report bugs
+about: How to report bugs
+title: ''
+labels: bug
+assignees: ''

+---
 First and foremost, thank you for your interest in making qFlipper better by reporting bugs!

-## Bug report example
-A well put together bug report should answer the following questions:
+**Describe the bug**
-1. What were you trying to do?
+What were you trying to do?

-2. What results were you expecting to get?
-3. What is actually happening instead?
+**To Reproduce**
+Steps to reproduce the behavior:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Actual behavior**
+A clear and concise description of what happened instead.

+**Additional troubleshooting**
-4. Does the issue persist if you try multiple times?
+1. Does the issue persist if you try multiple times?
-5. Does reconnecting/rebooting Flipper solve it?
+2. Does reconnecting/rebooting Flipper solve it?

-The report *must* also include at least one of the following:
+**The report *must* also include at least one of the following:**
 1. A **FULL LOG** of this application run. (see below).
 2. A screenshot of the application window (if it is a graphical issue).

+**Additional context**
-You are free to add any other information you deem helpful.
+You are free to add any other context about the problem you deem helpful here.

 ## IMPORTANT - Getting the full log
 Normally, the application log is shown upon pressing the "LOGS" button in the bottom left corner of the window.